Ben Hancorn

 Ben Hancorn (born 24 May 1982) is an English former professional snooker player.
+He played on the World Snooker Tour from 2020 to 2022.
+In 2023, he was a semi-finalist of the World Seniors Snooker Championship.

 Career

 In 2008, Hancorn was the runner up in the English Amateur Championship, losing the final to David Grace.
 Following this defeat Hancorn stopped playing snooker for a near 10-year hiatus before taking part again in the Challenge Tour.

 In February 2020, Hancorn overcame Rory McLeod 5–3 in the final of the English Amateur Championship at the Centaur Arena in Cheltenham.

-At the Q School 2020 – Event 2 at the English Institute of Sport in Sheffield, Hancorn beat the likes of Dean Reynolds and Chen Feilong, before seeing off Kuldesh Johal in the final round.
+At the second event of the 2020 Q School at the English Institute of Sport in Sheffield, Hancorn beat the likes of Dean Reynolds and Chen Feilong, before seeing off Kuldesh Johal in the final round.
 With these wins Hancorn clinched a two-year Tour Card for the 2020–21 and 2021–22 snooker seasons.

 In October 2020 Hancorn beat both Sean Maddocks and Thepchaiya Un-Nooh at the English Open to clinch his first 2 professional victories, before losing against Welshman Jak Jones in the round of 32.
 Hancorn was a surprise package at the 2021 WST Pro Series round robin first round with 6 consecutive victories, including a win against Ronnie O'Sullivan.
+He reached the last-32 of the 2021 Snooker Shoot Out where he lost to eventual tournament winner Ryan Day.
+He defeated former top-16 player Joe Perry on his way to the last-32 of the 2021 British Open.
+He also reached the last-32 of the 2021 Scottish Open, with a 4-1 defeat of Si Jiahui.
+He was a quarter-finalist at the 2022 Gibraltar Open, where his run was ended by Robert Milkins.

+In May 2023 Hancorn beat Peter Lines and Gerard Greene to reach the semi-final of the World Seniors Snooker Championship held at the Crucible Theatre, Sheffield.
+He was beaten at the semi-final stage by Alfie Burden.